1. Home

 1. Select your profile icon at the top right of Chrome.

-3. Choose Sign in, and then log in to your Google account.
+3. Select Sign in and log in to your Google account.

 4. Open Google Docs.